maths/moodle-qbank_gitsync/README.md

 The motivating use-case is to share questions either (i) between multiple courses on a single moodle site or (ii) between multiple sites.
 If the external file system is part of a version control repository (e.g. git), then version control tools can be used on the external file system to track differences between versions, merge changes, use branches to maintain different versions, and so on.

-This tool helps users export to their local file system, removing the need to access to the file system on the server directly.
+This tool helps users export questions from a moodle question bank to their local file system, avoiding the need to access the file system on the server directly.

 This module will not help users make judgements on how to organise their question banks!
 Users must consider how to arrange their materials in such a way that makes sense.

 The basic unit is a "folder of questions", which may contain sub-folders.

-* On the external file system these "folder of questions" are literally directories of Moodle .xml files, each file is a single question file.
+* On the external (local) file system a "folder of questions" is literally a directory of Moodle .xml files, each file is a single question file.
 * On Moodle these "folder of questions" are categories in the Moodle question bank.

 A "manifest file" tracks the link between the external file system and the moodle question bank.